chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **Composition**

-      - Easier than optional, bc you can have layout of how you gonna put the constituents
+      - Easier than optional, bc you can have layout of how you going to put the constituents

       - In e.g. put the red first then yellow \!\!